debugrammer/js-graylog-query-builder/README.md

 ```

 ##### 1.6.2.
 Date range query
-The dates needs to be UTC
+The dates needs to be UTC.

 **Usage:**
 ```